carwyn/MessTest/README.md

 ``

 This file could not be deleted or renamed via the UNC path returning File Not Found errors.
+Neither can it be copied using robocopy or renamed using Windows Explorer via the UNC path.
 It can however be manipulated via the local drive letter path.

 ## Setup For Testing